 This morning, start your scenic drive to the Sacred Valley, visiting the archaeological site of Sacsayhuamán on the way.
 The Sacred Valley, at a lower elevation than Cusco, enjoys a mild climate and offers visitors a chance to acclimatize to the region in a less physically-demanding environment.
 Surrounded by varied and dramatic landscapes, it has become a prime destination in Peru.
 Visit the Pisaq archaeological site and its colorful market.
 Enjoy lunch at Casa Hacienda Orihuela — a private residence with an impressive collection of Inca and colonial art and artifacts, where the Lambarri-Orihuela family will be your hosts.
 In the afternoon, visit Ollantaytambo – a still-thriving Inca village set below an ancient Inca fortress and temple with stunning views over the valley that makes us feel as if we have stepped back into the 15th century.

-Once back at your hotel and before dinner, you’ll have the chance to participate in a very special ceremony of sound and traditional offerings to Mother Earth.
+Once back at your hotel, Sol y Luna, and before dinner, you’ll have the chance to participate in a very special ceremony of sound and traditional offerings to Mother Earth.
 Such ceremonies have been practiced for centuries and are still alive today.
 This ceremony evokes the spirit of healing; included in this ritual are many sacred medicines such as Palo Santo, Tayta Sayri, Mama Coca, Agua Florida, Condor Feathers, Grandfather Puma, Essences and Incenses.
 Many pre-hispanic instruments are used that have no musical register written.
 To feel how the power of sound becomes a collective prayer that creates healing frequencies, come with an open heart.

 Day 9: Sacred Valley – Machupicchu